20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Throughout that period, they may act overcautious.

-With a full-grown maximum size of 0.7 inches (around 1.8 cm), the Ember Tetras are considered to be the smallest tetra fish species.
+A full-grown maximum ember tetra size is around 0.7 inches (around 1.8 cm); the Ember Tetras are considered the smallest tetra fish species.

 Feed them regularly on high-quality pellet food.